yidong72/reasoning-gym/GALLERY.md

 Example 2:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: alice, eric, arnold, peter
+ - Each person has a unique name: arnold, peter, eric, alice
- - Each mother is accompanied by their child: fred, bella, samantha, meredith
+ - Each mother is accompanied by their child: meredith, samantha, bella, fred
- - The people are of nationalities: norwegian, swede, brit, dane
+ - The people are of nationalities: dane, norwegian, brit, swede
- - Everyone has something different for lunch: spaghetti, grilled cheese, pizza, stew
+ - Everyone has something different for lunch: stew, spaghetti, pizza, grilled cheese

-1. The person who loves the stew is Eric.
+1. The Dane is in the second house.
-2. The person's child is named Fred is directly left of the person who loves the spaghetti eater.
+8. The Norwegian is the person who loves the spaghetti eater.
-3. The person's child is named Samantha is Peter.
-4. The person who is a pizza lover is the person's child is named Meredith.
+5. The person who is a pizza lover is the person's child is named Meredith.
-5. The person's child is named Meredith is directly left of Eric.
+2. Peter is directly left of the person who loves eating grilled cheese.
+3. The British person is Alice.
+9. The Swedish person is in the fourth house.
-6. The British person is the person's child is named Meredith.
+6. The person who is a pizza lover and Eric are next to each other.
 7. The person's child is named Samantha is in the third house.
-8. Arnold is the Swedish person.
+10. The person who is a pizza lover is in the first house.
-9. The person's child is named Samantha is the Norwegian.
+4. Eric is the person's child is named Fred.

 What is Name of the person who lives in House 1?
 Answer: alice